-This article discusses radiographic positioning of the face and mandible for the Radiologic Technologist (X-Ray Tech).
+This article discusses radiographic positioning of the lumbar spine for the Radiologic Technologist (X-Ray Tech).

 Radiologists consider a chest X-ray to be of good quality when the trachea is centered and equidistant from the head of the clavicle on both sides, the spine is visible as a transparent structure through the heart shadow, and there is full inspiratory effort (the right 6th rib is at the midpoint of the hemidiaphragm on that side).
 A useful search pattern is described by the mnemonic ABCDEF for airways, bones, cardiac silhouette, diaphragm, expanded lungs, and foreign objects.

 Have any questions?
 Want to tell us how we are doing?
 Maybe you have suggestions on how to make our courses or site even better?
 We'd love to hear from you, just give us a text or call at 657-222-0777

 All content on this site Copyright © 2019 XRC LLC All rights reserved.
 848 N. Rainbow Blvd. #4152 - Las Vegas, NV 89107 657-222-0111